Adventurers' Tales

 New & Upcoming Releases

-Player's Handbook 5th edition (revised) by Jeremy Crawford et al. and officially published by Wizards of the Coast on September 17, 2024, is a core rulebook for the revised 5th-edition Dungeons & Dragons® rules, containing everything needed to play the game in 2024.Create Heroic Characters
+Monster Manual 5th edition (revised) by Jeremy Crawford, F. Wesley Schneider et al. and officially published by Wizards of the Coast on February 18, 2025, is a core rulebook for the revised 5th-edition Dungeons & Dragons® rules, containing all the classic and new monsters, creatures, and non-player characters needed to run a campaign.The Ultimate Fantasy Bestiary

 Today in the Realms...

-...it is 24 Uktar, or the 24th of the Rotting.
+...it is 21 Alturiak, or the 21st of the Claw of Winter.
 Selûne is in the first quarter .

 Realmslore